armbrustlab/marferret/README.md

 ### 3) Building software containers

-The MarFERReT database construction pipeline is entirely containerized, meaning that you do not need to worry about any software dependencies to build the database.
-Additionally, MarFERReT supports both Singularity and Docker containers, so you can take your pick.
+The MarFERReT database construction pipeline is entirely containerized, meaning that you do not need to worry about software dependencies.
+Additionally, MarFERReT supports both Singularity and Docker containerization, depending on user preference.
 The necessary containers can be built in two steps:
-1. Install either Singularity or Docker on your machine, depending on your preference.
+1. Install either [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html) or [Docker](https://docs.docker.com/engine/install/) on your machine.
-1. Navigate to the [`containers`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/tree/sbedits/containers) directory and run either the [`build_singularity_images.sh`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/sbedits/containers/build_singularity_images.sh) or [`build_docker_images.sh`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/sbedits/containers/build_docker_images.sh) script.
+1. Navigate to the [`containers`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/tree/sbedits/containers) directory and run either the [`build_singularity_images.sh`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/sbedits/containers/build_singularity_images.sh) or [`build_docker_images.sh`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/sbedits/containers/build_docker_images.sh) script from the command line.

 ### 4) Running MarFERReT database construction pipeline

+Once the input source reference sequences have been collected, metadata has been organized, and the software containers have been built, you are ready to run the MarFERReT database construction pipeline.
+Navigate to the [`scripts`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/tree/sbedits/scripts) directory and run the [`assemble_marferret.sh`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/sbedits/scripts/assemble_marferret.sh) script from the command line.
+You will be prompted to enter either `1` or `2` depending on whether you are using Singularity or Docker containerization.

+The pipeline will take several hours to run, depending on your computer system specifications.
+When it is done you should find the following outputs in the `data` directory:
+* `MarFERReT.v1.proteins.faa.gz` -- MarFERReT protein library
+* `MarFERReT.v1.taxonomies.tab.gz` -- taxonomy mapping file required as input for building diamond database
+* `MarFERReT.v1.proteins_info.tab.gz` -- mapping file connecting each MarFERReT protein to its originating reference sequence
+* `/aa_seq` -- directory with translated & standardized amino acid sequences
+* `/taxid_grouped` -- directory with amino acid sequences grouped by taxid
+* `/clustered` -- directory with amino acid sequences clustered within taxid

 ### 5) Annotating MarFERReT database sequences

+A script for annotating each MarFERReT reference protein sequence with its best PFAM annotation can be found in the [`scripts`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/tree/sbedits/scripts) directory, named [`pfam_annotate.sh`](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/sbedits/scripts/pfam_annotate.sh).
+In order to run this annotation, you must download the database of PFAM HMM profiles.
+The latest release can be found at the [PFAM ftp site](`http://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/`) `MarFERReT.v1.proteins.faa.gz`
+* `data/MarFERReT.v1.proteins.faa.gz`

+## Old stuff

 A visual diagram of the Part 1 workflow can be found here:
 ![Part 1 diagram](https://github.com/armbrustlab/marine_eukaryote_sequence_database/blob/main/images/diagram1_web.png)